Updated 2020-09-17 09:29

 Here is the complete script we ran to get from starting a new project to publishing on NuGet.
 I took lots of screenshots along the way but overall, you can do all this in about two minutes assuming you have everything installed.

-gh repo create RehanSaeed/FastestNuGet --public # Select 'Y' to create a local directory cd FastestNuGet dotnet new --install Boxed.Templates dotnet new nuget --name FastestNuGet --title "Project Title" --description "Project Description" --github-username RehanSaeed --github-project FastestNuGet git add . git commit -m "Initial" git push --set-upstream origin master # View GitHub Actions Continuous Integration Build start "https://github.com/RehanSaeed/FastestNuGet/actions" # View NuGet Package Published to GitHub Packages start "https://github.com/RehanSaeed/FastestNuGet/packages" # Create major, minor, patch, bug, enhancement, maintenance labels start "https://github.com/RehanSaeed/FastestNuGet/labels" git switch --create some-change git add . git commit -m "Some change" git push --set-upstream origin some-change gh pr create --fill --label major --label enhancement # View and Complete Pull Request start "https://github.com/RehanSaeed/FastestNuGet/pull/1" # Add NUGET_API_KEY to GitHub Secrets start "https://github.com/RehanSaeed/FastestNuGet/settings/secrets" # View and Publish Updated Draft Release start "https://github.com/RehanSaeed/FastestNuGet/releases" # View NuGet Package Published to NuGet start "https://www.nuget.org/packages/FastestNuGet/"
+gh repo create RehanSaeed/FastestNuGet --public --confirm cd FastestNuGet dotnet new --install Boxed.Templates dotnet new nuget --name FastestNuGet --title "Project Title" --description "Project Description" --github-username RehanSaeed --github-project FastestNuGet git add . git commit -m "Initial" git push --set-upstream origin master # View GitHub Actions Continuous Integration Build start "https://github.com/RehanSaeed/FastestNuGet/actions" # View NuGet Package Published to GitHub Packages start "https://github.com/RehanSaeed/FastestNuGet/packages" # Create major, minor, patch, bug, enhancement, maintenance labels start "https://github.com/RehanSaeed/FastestNuGet/labels" git switch --create some-change git add . git commit -m "Some change" git push --set-upstream origin some-change gh pr create --fill --label major --label enhancement # View and Complete Pull Request start "https://github.com/RehanSaeed/FastestNuGet/pull/1" # Add NUGET_API_KEY to GitHub Secrets start "https://github.com/RehanSaeed/FastestNuGet/settings/secrets" # View and Publish Updated Draft Release start "https://github.com/RehanSaeed/FastestNuGet/releases" # View NuGet Package Published to NuGet start "https://www.nuget.org/packages/FastestNuGet/"

 I hope this Dotnet Boxed project template accelerates development of your next NuGet package.
 There are lots of optional features of the NuGet project template I haven't even shown like support for Azure Pipelines and Appveyor continuous integration builds and more, so please do go and take a look.